 WASH RINSE SANITIZE

 110°F 110°F 180°F or

-Soapy Water Clear Water Chemical Sanitizer
+Soapy Water Clear Water er Chemical Sanitizer

-Chemical Solution Concentration Level Minimum Temperature Minimum Immersion Time Chlorine Solution 25mg/l minimum 120°F 10 seconds 50mg/l minimum 100°F 10 seconds 100mg/l minimum 55°F 10 seconds Iodine Solution 12.5-25.0mg/l 75°F 30 seconds Quaternary Ammonium Solution 200 ppm maximum 75°F 30 seconds
+Chemical Solution Concentration Level Minimum Temperature Minimum Immersion Time Chlorine Solution 25mg/l minimum 120°F 10 seconds 50mg/l minimum 100mg/l minimum 100°F 55°F 10 seconds 10 seconds Iodine Solution 12.5-25.0mg/l 75°F 30 seconds Quaternary Ammonium Solution 200 ppm maximum 75°F 30 seconds

-- h.
-Equipment Cleaning and Sanitizing Procedure - i.
-Disassemble removable parts from equipment - ii.
+- 6. Equipment Cleaning and Sanitizing Procedure - a.
+Disassemble removable parts from equipment. - b.
 Use the three-sink method to wash, rinse, and sanitize all parts.
-Verify sanitizer concentration for each meal period and as necessary per policy. - 1.
-Quaternary ammonia -200 ppm and immerse for 30 seconds - 2.
-Iodine -12.5-25.0 ppm and immerse for 30 seconds - 3.
-Chlorine -50-99 ppm and immerse for 7 seconds - iii.
-Wash, rinse, and sanitize all food contact surfaces of the equipment that are stationary. - iv.
-Allow all parts of the equipment to air dry. - v.
-After being rinsed and sanitized, equipment and utensils should not be rinsed before air-drying, unless the rinse is applied directly from a ware washing Machine or the sanitizing solution calls for rinsing off the sanitizer after it has been applied in a commercial ware washing Machine. - vi.
+Verify sanitizer concentration for each meal period and as necessary per policy. - i.
+Quaternary ammonia -200 ppm and immerse for 30 seconds - ii.
+Iodine -12.5-25.0 ppm and immerse for 30 seconds - iii.
+Chlorine -50-99 ppm and immerse for 7 seconds - c.
+Wash, rinse, and sanitize all food contact surfaces of the equipment that are stationary. - i.
+Allow all parts of the equipment to air dry. - ii.
+After being rinsed and sanitized, equipment and utensils should not be rinsed before air-drying, unless the rinse is applied directly from a ware washing machine or the sanitizing solution calls for rinsing off the sanitizer after it has been applied in a commercial ware washing machine. - iii.
 Reassemble the equipment.

-- Food/Product Preparation Surfaces- These surfaces will be cleaned and sanitized as frequently as necessary to protect against contamination, using a sanitizing agent registered by the US Environmental Protection Agency (EPA), in accordance with labeled instructions. - i.
+- d.
+Food/Product Preparation Surfaces- These surfaces will be cleaned and sanitized as frequently as necessary to protect against contamination, using a sanitizing agent registered by the US Environmental Protection Agency (EPA), in accordance with labeled instructions. - i.
 Pre-scrape surface to remove gross soils. - ii.
 Wash surface with recommended strength solution of pot & pan detergent. - iii.
 Rinse with water and wipe dry. - iv.
 Using trigger sprayer bottle and a different wiping cloth, apply sanitizing solution of sanitizer. - Per label directions, use appropriate test papers to determine correct concentration of the sanitizer solution.
-Surfaces must remain wet for 60 seconds - v.
-Allow to air dry. - 5.
+Surfaces must remain wet for 60 seconds. - v.
+Allow to air dry. - 7.
 Mechanical Cleaning and Sanitizing- For mechanical cleaning and sanitizing of equipment and utensils, a commercial dishwasher using a sanitizing agent will be used. - a.
-The dishwasher must effectively remove physical soil from all surfaces of dishes, equipment, and utensils. - The dishwasher will be installed and operated according to the manufacturer's instructions - c.
+The dishwasher must effectively remove physical soil from all surfaces of dishes, equipment, and utensils. - b.
+The dishwasher will be installed and operated according to the manufacturer's instructions. - c.
 There will be sufficient area or facilities such as portable dish tubs and drain boards for the proper handling of soiled utensils prior to washing and of cleaned utensils after sanitization, so as not to interfere with safe food handling, hand washing, and the proper use of ware washing facilities.
 Equipment, utensils, and tableware shall be heat-dried or air-dried. - d.
 Mechanical Ware washing Procedure - i.
-Fill dish Machine tanks prior to use, using the automatic filler. - ii.
-Run dish Machine after being filled, but prior to being used, until it reaches 110°F - iii.
+Fill dish machine tanks prior to use, using the automatic filler. - ii.
+Run dish machine after being filled, but prior to being used, until it reaches 110°F. - iii.
 Check that soap and chemical sanitizer dispensers have enough products for the day's use. - iv.
-Scrape and rinse all items before placing them in the Machine. - v.
+Scrape and rinse all items before placing them in the machine. - v.
 Load the dishwasher racks.
 Avoid overloading or improper loading. - vi.
-Place rack in Machine and close door.
+Place rack in the machine and close door.
 Check that the wash cycle is maintaining at least 120°F and runs for a minimum of 2 minutes.